MacroUniverse/SLISC/README.md

 When using something in any header file, just including that header file will be enough.
 Header files can be included in any order.
 Here is some brief introduction for each header file:
 * `slisc.h` includes all the header files in SLISC (except testing)
 * `global.h` has all the container declaration and typedef etc.
+* `Bit.h` defines utilities for single-bit operations, and a pointer for bit
 * `complex_arith.h` defines extra operators used by `std::complex<>`, such as  `+, -, *, /, +=, -=, *=, /=, ==, !=` for mixed complex types.
 * `imag.h` defines a pure imaginary number types `Fimag` (`float`), `Imag` (`double`), and `Limag` (`ldouble`).
 * `scalar_arith.h` defines scalar utilities such as `min()`, `max()`, `sqr()`, `isodd()`, `mod()`.